huntzhan/huntzhan-hugo-coder/content/posts/ml/papers.md

 [^58]: Dumoulin, Vincent, and Francesco Visin.
 "A guide to convolution arithmetic for deep learning." *arXiv preprint arXiv:1603.07285* (2016).
 Github: https://github.com/vdumoulin/conv_arithmetic
 [^59]: Tan, Chuanqi, et al. "Multiway Attention Networks for Modeling Sentence Pairs." *IJCAI*.
 2018.

+[^60]: Trinh, Trieu H., and Quoc V. Le.
+"A simple method for commonsense reasoning." *arXiv preprint arXiv:1806.02847*(2018).
+[^61]: Radford, Alec, Rafal Jozefowicz, and Ilya Sutskever.
+"Learning to generate reviews and discovering sentiment." *arXiv preprint arXiv:1704.01444* (2017).
+[^62]: Sharma, Aditya, and Partha Talukdar.
+"Towards understanding the geometry of knowledge graph embeddings." *Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*.
+Vol. 1.
+2018.
+[^63]: Yin, Zi, and Yuanyuan Shen.
+"On the dimensionality of word embedding." *Advances in Neural Information Processing Systems*.
+2018.